As an Amazon Associate I earn from qualifying purchases.

 Here in NorCal, edible green things grow all year long, and you can take your pick if you are even a half-decent forager.
 This is not the case in the rest of the country, where actual winter shuts things down.
-Fortunately, there is a European weed called curly dock that is as pervasive as it is persistent.
+Fortunately, there is a European weed called curly dock, or dock plant, that is as pervasive as it is persistent.
 As soon as you catch a whiff of spring, you’ll start to see dock.

 Docks are in the rumex family, and are related to rhubarb and sorrel and oxalis.
 (Note that burdock is a different plant entirely.)
 If you’ve ever eaten any of these vegetables, you know they are tangy from the oxalic acid in them; rhubarb leaves have so much of this that they are toxic.